What I Offer

 Compassion Focused Therapy

-Compassion Focused Therapy was developed by Professor Paul Gilbert.
+Compassion Focused Therapy (a mindful, CBT – cognitive behavioural approach) was developed by Professor Paul Gilbert.
 This approach is informed by a wide range of theories and areas of research, such as evolution, neuroscience and psychology.

 The simplest definition of compassion is “sensitivity to pain”.
 But compassion can also mean “a motivation and genuine commitment to relieve pain”.
 The compassionate mind approach incorporates this definition.